smaeul/android-bindings/README.md

-# Android Application Skeleton
+# Android Data Binding adapters

-This project provides an empty Android application structure.
-It's designed to be forked and then imported into Android Studio instead of using the "Create New Project" wizard.
-That way everything you need is already added to the git repository, and you can begin writing code immediately.

-After forking and importing this repository, be sure to rename the application identifier to something other than `com.example.application`.

-The `gradle` configuration in this project requires Android Studio 3.0 or newer.
+This project provides reusable adapters and functions for linking `Observable` arrays and maps to UI elements, such as `ListView` and `LinearLayout`.
+Binding adapters for a few other useful properties are included as well.

+An example use of these binding adapters is provided (partially because *using* the bound variables in at least one layout is required for the code to compile).